'King Coal' in Australia faces rising investment backlash

 Taking on Australia’s powerful coal sector was once left to environmentalists like Greenpeace and the World Wildlife Fund, but now the anti-coal movement is attracting wider support, from farmers to banks and investment funds striving to be seen as ethical investors and not contributing to global pollution.

-“Specifically, the bank does not lend to companies for whom the core activity is the exploration, mining, manufacture or export of thermal coal or coal seam gas,” says Australian lender Bendigo Bank (BEN.AX), adding it was committed to minimising environmental harm.
+“Specifically, the bank does not lend to companies for whom the core activity is the exploration, mining, manufacture or export of thermal coal or coal seam gas,” says Australian lender Bendigo Bank, adding it was committed to minimizing environmental harm.

 “KING COAL” UNDER PRESSURE